-For any worksite survey in which vertical measurement plays a significant role, being able to accurately calculate local elevation is critical.
+For any worksite survey in which vertical measurement plays a significant role, the ability to accurately calculate local elevation is critical.

 For quarries and mining sites, which deal with metrics like pit depths and shelf slopes, this may seem fairly obvious.
 The same goes for landfills, where staying up-to-date with cell volumes and remaining airspace is important for planning future work.

-But even for earthwork on civil construction sites, where vertical measurements are smaller in scale (cut/fill remainders, stockpile heights), having the best local elevation data is key to accuracy, and thus smarter, more cost-efficient work.
+But even for earthwork on civil construction sites, where vertical measurements are smaller in scale (cut/fill remainders, stockpile heights, etc.), having the best local elevation data is key to accuracy—and thus smarter, more cost-efficient work.

-Ellipsoids: a (slightly) more accurate model of the Earth
+Ellipsoids: a (slightly) more accurate model of the Earth’s surface

-Scientists have developed several ellipsoidal models of the Earth over the years, the most well-known being the one that serves as the basis for the WGS84 coordinate reference system.
+Scientists have developed several ellipsoidal models of the Earth over the years.
+The most well-known of these serves as the basis for the WGS84 coordinate reference system.

 WGS84 is a geographic coordinate reference system, meaning it contextualizes a point on a 3D surface—in this case, the Earth—using degrees of latitude and longitude.
 If you’ve ever used GPS data, the coordinates were derived using WGS84.

-By themselves, ellipsoidal models are primarily used to measure distances across the surface of the Earth, and when miles and kilometers, rather than inches and centimeters, make the difference.
-Think charting a flight path or tracking continental drift over millennia.
+By themselves, ellipsoidal models are primarily used to measure distances across the surface of the Earth when miles and kilometers, rather than inches and centimeters, make the difference.
+Think about charting a flight path or tracking continental drift over millennia.

 Geoids: the uglier truth about our planet

-Complicating things further, the Earth is not actually smooth like these idealized ellipsoidal models.
-Because the density of the planet is inconsistent, gravitational forces push out or pull in the surface in different places, resulting in an Earth that resembles a lumpy potato more so than an egg.
+Complicating things further, the earth’s surface is not actually smooth like these idealized ellipsoidal models.
+Because the density of the planet is inconsistent, gravitational forces pull in or push out the earth’s surface in different places, resulting in a planet that looks more like a lumpy potato than an egg.

-Models that approximate this lumpy potato we call home are called geoids.
-The surface of a geoid represents a Mean Sea Level (MSL), or a conjecture of the ocean’s surface if tides, wind, and some other factors that affect its movements didn’t exist.
-The only factor that affects the MSL’s shape is the earth’s gravitational field.
+Models that approximate the lumpy potato we call home are called geoids.
+The surface of a geoid represents a Mean Sea Level (MSL), or a conjecture of the ocean’s surface if tides, winds, and other factors that affect its movements didn’t exist.
+The only factor that affects the MSL’s shape is the earth’s gravity field.

-Unlike ellipsoidal models, geoids are locally based—or, at least, more local than the entire surface of the Earth.
+Unlike ellipsoidal models, geoid models are locally based—or, at least, more local than the entire surface of the Earth.
 For instance, surveyors in the United States currently use the North American Vertical Datum of 1988 (NAVD88).

 That is, they will for the next couple of years.
-The National Geodetic Society is set to replace the NAVD88 in 2022 with a newer model derived using GPS, rather than physical survey marks like the current model does.
+The National Geodetic Society is set to replace the NAVD88 in 2022 with a newer model derived using GPS rather than the physical survey marks used by the current model.

 How we use vertical datums to keep your data consistent